sescotti/fint-crypto/README.md

 The order placement doesn't return a payload upon completion.
 This could be easily changed, I simply didn't add it because I couldn't find any use for it with the current scope.

+### Order lifecycle validations

+Through an `EntityListener` the order transitions between status could be validated in a central point and avoid undesired states (i.e.: a cancelled order cannot be completed)

 ### Live order dashboard